juSt-jeLLy/Ethonline/AVAIL_FEEDBACK.md

 **Problem**: During development, we encountered a "Token not supported on this chain" error when trying to transfer USDT on Sepolia testnet.

 **Root Cause**: The AVAIL SDK contained incorrect USDT contract addresses for several testnets:
-- Optimism Sepolia USDT address was incorrect
+- Optimism Sepolia USDT address was incorrect and USDT was not supported on sepolia while it said it was on the sdk
 - Multiple token addresses in the constants file were outdated or pointing to EOA addresses

 **Evidence**: